k21971/EvilHack/doc/evilhack-changelog.md

 - Switch status from work in progress to beta (0.9.3)
 - Fix: file permissions for 'serverseed' file
 - Fix: two hilite_pile rendering bugs with object piles
+- Fix: IBMgraphics no longer renders on CP437 terminals